Mark Regev

-Mark Regev (מארק רגב; born 1960) is a former Israeli diplomat and civil servant who is currently the chair of the Abba Eban Institute for Diplomacy and Foreign Relations at Reichman University.
+Mark Regev (מארק רגב; born 1960) is an Australian-Israeli diplomat, government advisor and civil servant.
 Between June 2020 and April 2021, he served as the Prime Minister's Senior Advisor for Foreign Affairs and International Communications.
 From 2016 to 2020 Regev was Ambassador of Israel to the United Kingdom.
 Previously, he was the International Spokesperson for the Prime Minister's Office (2007 to 2016).
-Most recently he was a visiting fellow at the Institute for National Security Studies.
-In September 2021, Regev started writing a weekly column in the Jerusalem Post.

 Early life

-Regev was born Mark Freiberg in Melbourne, Australia in 1960 to Martin and Freda Freiberg.
+Regev was born Mark Freiberg in Melbourne, where he was raised, in Victoria, Australia, in 1960 to Martin and Freda Freiberg, two German Jews.
 He was educated at Mount Scopus Memorial College, a Jewish day school in Melbourne.
-He received his bachelor's degree in political science and history at Melbourne University, and master's degrees in political science from the Hebrew University of Jerusalem, and in management from Boston University.
+He received his bachelor's degree in political science and history at the University of Melbourne, and master's degrees in political science from the Hebrew University of Jerusalem, and in management from Boston University.

 In his youth, Freiberg was a prominent member of the Socialist Zionist youth movement Ichud Habonim and was active in the Melbourne University Jewish Students Society.
 In 1982, he emigrated to Israel and worked at kibbutz Tel Katzir.
 In Israel, he Hebraicized his surname from Freiberg to Regev.
-He served as a combat soldier in the Nahal Brigade of the Israel Defense Forces.
+He served as a combat soldier in the Nahal Brigade of the Israel Defense Forces (IDF).